 As Marty Neumeier says in The Brand Gap, “Customers trust your brand when their experiences consistently meet or beat their expectations.”

 Why should people choose your brand over others?
 What makes you different?
 If you don’t have a clear differentiation, they won’t.
-A brand strategy is crucial to help you articulate this.
+A brand strategy is key to help you articulate this.

 As Neumeier notes, you must be able to succinctly answer these three questions to build a brand: